bakerds/TTL2024/routing-security/README.md

 ### Publishing routing information (ARIN Hosted RPKI)
 Official documentation: https://www.arin.net/resources/manage/rpki/hosted/

-You can preview this process using the ARIN Test environment before making changes to production!
+You can preview this process using the ARIN Operational Test and Evaluation environment (OT&E) before making changes to production!
 Log in at https://www.ote.arin.net

 - Create an RSA keypair to use to sign ROAs (store private key in a secure location!)
     - `OpenSSL> genrsa -out orgkeypair.pem 2048`